Sign up to create your custom IntoAlbania trip

-Located off of the main boulevard of the capital and open to both Catholics and non-Catholics, this church offers a nice site to rest, enjoy mass or even a concert.
+Located just off of the main boulevard in the nation’s capital, and open to both Catholics and non-Catholics alike, St. Paul’s Cathedral offers a nice site to rest, enjoy mass, or even on occasion, see a concert.

-The St. Paul Cathedral has quickly become a reference point for the entire Catholic population of the capital and not only!
-Although the structure it relatively new, it is immediately recognizable from its unique architectural style and, thus, memorable, as well.
-The striking object gathers local believers and visitors alike in celebrating their faith.
+St. Paul’s Cathedral has quickly become a reference point for the entire Catholic population of the capital, and even beyond.
+Although the structure it relatively new, it is immediately recognisable by its unique architectural style, making it a memorable religious icon in the city.
+The striking structure attracts both local believers and visitors alike, in celebrating their faith.

-The cathedral is located in the Zhan D’Ark Boulevard, right in the city center.
-Its central location makes it easily reachable by any mode of transportation, from walking or driving to the public bus lines and taxis.
-Once you get there, you’ll find that it is a pleasure to walk around this space.
-Indeed, the entire area surrounding the cathedral is full of historical objects intertwining the city’s architectural past and future.
+St. Paul’s Cathedral is located in the Zhan D’Ark Boulevard, right in the city centre.
+Its central location makes it easily reachable by any mode of transportation, from walking or driving, to the public bus lines and taxis.
+Once you arrive, you’ll find that it’s a pleasure to walk around this area.
+Indeed, the entire area surrounding the cathedral is full of historical objects, gracefully intertwining the city’s architectural past and future.